o0amandagomez0o/individual_project/README.md

 <a name="project-planning"></a><h1><img src="https://i.pinimg.com/originals/9f/b7/6d/9fb76d0350228675d02435d4f5aa1197.png"/></h1>
 ### Goal:
-The goal for this project is to create a model that will accurately predict the likelihood of a pet getting adopted from Austin Animal Center.
+The goal for this project is to create a model that will accurately predict if a pet will be adopted from Austin Animal Center and what features drive the prediction accuracy.

 ### Initial Hypotheses: